Writing contest aims to give a voice to all

 Entries should be submitted by November 15 and submissions for the essay section should be 1,500-2,500 words.

-There will be a €6 per person/per entry fee for the poetry and essay sections, with an option to pay extra to have an assessment of your work.
+There will be a €6 per person/per entry fee, with an option to pay extra to have an assessment of your work.